Amandio R. Faustino

 - Research Software Engineer, Computer Science

-Before joining KAUST, she was trained in supercomputing at IBM's Thomas J Watson Research Center in Yorktown Heights, NY.
-She provided support to the Shaheen user community at the KAUST Supercomputing Laboratory (KSL) and is currently focusing on HPC research.
+She later received advanced training in supercomputing at IBM’s Thomas J. Watson Research Center in Yorktown Heights, New York, and subsequently supported the Shaheen user community at the KAUST Supercomputing Laboratory (KSL), focusing on scalable performance analysis and HPC optimization.

 Sheikh received his PhD in Computer Engineering from King Fahd University of Petroleum & Minerals (KFUPM), Dhahran, KSA in 2016.
 Before coming to KAUST, he was serving as an Assistant Professor in the Department of Electrical & Computer Engineering, Air University, Islamabad, Pakistan.